Most Common Breaches

 When you think of network security breaches, what’s the first thing that comes to mind?

 If you’re like most people, you think of a bank or a major consumer organization.
 And for good reason—these organizations have been the victims of significant data incidents in the last several years.
 Look no further than the recent Capital One data breach or the infamous Wells Fargo data breach, which affected more than 24 million financial and banking documents.

-There’s another common target of data breaches, though, and it’s one few people tend to think about: the healthcare system.
-In fact, ransomware and cyber attacks targeting health care are on the rise, and the tactics are getting scary.
+There’s another common target of data breaches though, and it’s one few people tend to think about: the healthcare system.
+In fact, ransomware and cyber attacks targeting healthcare are on the rise, and the tactics are becoming more sophisticated each day.
 In early April of 2019, Israel-based researchers announced they had created a computer virus that added tumors into MRI and CT scans.
 These viruses intentionally promote misdiagnosis and are quickly starting to pose a major health concern.

 When a network security breach hits a healthcare organization, it can wreak havoc.
 The biggest risk is the release of personal information, which a breach would crack wide open.
 If hackers managed to get in, they’d have access to endless patient health data, which they could sell to global entities with bad intentions.

 This is where the Health Insurance Portability and Accountability Act, or HIPAA, comes in.
 HIPAA outlines requirements to keep the personal health information of clients and patients safe, even where hackers and spammers are concerned.

 In this post, we’ll break down what you need to know about cybersecurity, HIPAA, and how the two intersect in our modern digital world.
 Let’s dive in.